-For those OFW with family miles away, we usually equate our presence to our dear ones with material things.
-We translate our love for them with goods, gadgets and comfortable life.
+For those OFW with family miles away, we usually equate our presence with our dear ones with material things.
+We translate our love for them with goods, gadgets, and comfortable life.

-But there are times that they don’t need our money, they long for our presence, love that is tangible.
+But sometimes they don’t need our money, they long for our presence, tangible love.

-Good that in this digital era, we can fill the gap of our absence by the use of social sites through FB, Messenger, WhatsApp, viber, imo and skype.
-Our presence to them becomes virtual.
+Good that in this digital era, we can fill the gap of our absence by the use of social sites through FB, Messenger, WhatsApp, Viber, IMO, and skype.
+Our presence with them becomes virtual.

 But no matter how it is, the effort of making ourselves available to them cannot be discounted.

-In the reading of Acts 3:1-10 12, Peter and John on the third hour of afternoon for a prayer, going up to the temple a man lame from birth beg them for money.
+In the reading of Acts 3:1-10 12, Peter and John on the third hour of the afternoon for prayer, going up to the temple a man lame from birth begs them for money.
 Peter looked straight at him and did John, said to the man “Look at us!
 Silver or gold I do not have, but what I do have, I give you.
 In the name of Jesus Christ of Nazareth, walk.”
 Taking him by the right hand, he helped him up, and instantly the man’s feet and ankles became strong.
-He jumped to his fee and began to walk.
+He jumped to his feet and began to walk.

 A poor beggar received more than what he expected.